BenjaminCosman/gradeReports/README.md

 `git clone https://github.com/BenjaminCosman/gradeReports.git`

+`cd gradeReports`

 ### Recommended: set up a virtual environment

 `python3 -m venv .venv`

-(If you do this, make sure to activate that environment for the rest of installation as well as whenever you run the scripts:)
+If you do this, make sure to activate that environment for the rest of installation as well as whenever you run the scripts:

 `source .venv/bin/activate` (This may vary depending on your shell)